wereii/lemmy-thumbnail-cleaner/README.md

 - Backblaze B2 - When the bucket lifecycle is configured to `Keep Only Last Version`, the old versions are not deleted immediately but hidden instead and deleted after 24h.
   So don't be surprised if the bucket size doesn't change immediately.
+- Results: TBA
+    - I am still waiting for B2 to clean up the deleted (hidden) files but as of now, running the cleaner for a whole day (with MIN_AGE of 1 month and getting the currently clean-able posts to ~0) on my personal instance of 2 MAU the Backblaze Reports tab says 34k S3 Delete requests, which takes about the half of the total requests pie chart.

 # Disclaimer